tjd1234/cmpt225fall2023/assignments/a4/README.md

 - **1 mark** for a correct and efficient implementation of `is_sorted(v)`
 - **1 mark** for a correct and `rand_vec(size, min, max)`.
-- **12 marks** for implementing the 6 sorting algorithms (bubble sort is not included since it's given in the notes); 2 for each correct sorting algorithm.
+- **14 marks** for implementing the 7 sorting algorithms (bubble sort is not included since it's given in the notes); 2 marks for each correct sorting algorithm.
 This includes both the correctness of the sorting algorithm itself, and the correctness of the `Sort_stats` object it returns.
-- **5 marks** for a nicely-formatted spreadsheet table with 4 columns (all labelled) and 175 rows of data, as explained above.
+- **5 marks** for a nicely-formatted spreadsheet table with 4 columns (all labelled) and 200 rows of data, as explained above.
-- **5 marks** for graphs that are beautiful, easy to read, have good titles, have their axes labelled, and clearly label the different plots using color or textures.
+- **5 marks** for graphs that are beautiful, easy to read, have good titles, have their axes labelled, and clearly label the different lines using color or textures.
 If the graphs look wrong, or have missing data, or plot the wrong thing, etc., the highest possible mark for this part will be **2 marks**.